 This 40L capacity backpack is rocking a single panel solar charger with plenty of output power.
 It’s made for charging any 5V device.
 That means just about any USB powered device, phone, tablet, or GPS will be right at home.

 I like that the solar panel is detachable for optimal efficiency and it can be adjusted on the pack to help make room for bulky internal loads.
+With an 8.8 W output on the solar panel, a 6,000mAh battery it has the ability to charge 5 devices at the same time!

 Like the Eceen above, however, this pack fails to bring in a hip belt or other hiking suspension systems.
 That means heavy and bulky loads will be hard to secure on the trail.